Hard Rock Hotel & Casino Sioux City: 2012–2014: Development and opening

-The Hard Rock opened August 1, 2014 in downtown Sioux City.
+2014–present: Grand opening and after

+The resort had its grand opening on August 1, 2014 at 8:00 p.m.
+CDT in downtown Sioux City, featuring a ceremonial guitar smash held by Mayor Bob Scott, Warner Hospitality CEO Bill Warner, General Manager Todd Moyer, and MRHD President Mark Monson.
+Aaron Lewis rolled the first dice, and privately played at the resort's new live entertainment venue, Anthem, and the building featured the Rock Shop, over 835 slot machines, and music memorabilia.
 The casino is land-based, as Iowa no longer requires casinos to be built on riverboats.
-The opening came after some controversy from the now-defunct Argosy Casino Sioux City, who had its license revoked by the Iowa Racing & Gaming Commission in 2014.
+The opening came after some controversy and a lawsuit from the now-defunct Argosy Casino Sioux City, who would have its license revoked by the Iowa Racing & Gaming Commission in October 2013.

-Peninsula Pacific bought out Warner's stake in the property in 2020.
-In 2022, Peninsula Pacific sold the bulk of its assets, including the Hard Rock, to Churchill Downs, Inc.
+Peninsula Pacific bought out Warner's stake in the property on October 15, 2020.
+In February 2022, Peninsula Pacific sold the bulk of its assets, including the Hard Rock, to Churchill Downs, Inc. The resort celebrated its 10th anniversary on August 1, 2024, and at the time, hosted 700 indoor concerts at Anthem, 53 major music festivals at the outdoor Battery Park venue, and over $210 million given to 95,000 jackpots.
+On July 29, 2026, Form 8-K, filed by Churchill Downs, indicates that the resort might be put on sale.

-Property information
+Features

 The 45000 sqft gaming floor consists of over 850 slot machines and 25 table games.
 The hotel, housed in the historic Battery Building, has 54 rooms.
 There are two restaurants: Main + Abbey and Fuel American Grill.
 Sports betting was legalized in Iowa in August 2019, and Hard Rock began accepting bets on September 20, 2019.